fazrigading/NumericalMethods/README.md

 - Add or subtract the scalar multiple of one row to another row.

 ### Reduced-row echelon form
 The purpose of Gauss-Jordan Elimination is to use the three elementary row operations to convert a matrix into reduced-row echelon form.
-A matrix is in reduced-row echelon form, also known as row canonical form, if the following conditions are satisfied:
+A matrix is in **reduced-row echelon form**, also known as **row canonical form**, if the following conditions are satisfied:

 1. All rows with only zero entries are at the bottom of the matrix
-2. The  first nonzero entry in a row, called the leading entry or the pivot, of each nonzero row is to the right of the leading entry of the row above it.
+2. The  first nonzero entry in a row, called the **leading entry** or the **pivot**, of each nonzero row is to the right of the leading entry of the row above it.
 3. The leading entry, also known as the pivot, in any nonzero row is 1.
 4. All other entries in the column containing a leading 1 are zeroes.